dwmkerr/wait-port/README.md

 Ideally, Node LTS should be used however this package is tested successfully with Node.js 10 and upwards.

+Please avoid using version 0.2.13 - this incorrectly included a breaking change.
+Use 0.2.14 if you need compatibility with Node 8, or 0.3.0 or upwards otherwise.

 # Usage

 To wait indefinitely for a port to open, just use: